Learn to Hunt

-WWPIE provides public access to individual NPDES (National Pollutant Discharge Elimination System) permits for the State of Iowa.
-In WWPIE, you may search for active individual NPDES permits, such as city or industry wastewater permits, by proceeding to the search page.
-The permit details pages in WWPIE provide basic information on the permits, permit delay reasons (if applicable), and links to the permitting documents.
+In WWPIE, you may search for active individual NPDES and operation permits by proceeding to the search page.
+The facility pages in WWPIE provide basic information on permits, permit delay reasons (if applicable), and links to the permit documents.
 General Permits Nos.
-1 - 7 are not included in WWPIE and facilities covered by these permits will not appear in the search.
+1 - 9 are not included in WWPIE and facilities covered by these permits will not appear in the search.
 Only final and draft individual NPDES permits are included in WWPIE.
-Expired, closed, or revoked permits are not searchable.
+Closed and revoked permits are not searchable.

-Persons interested in NPDES permitting in Iowa can register, save searches, and comment on draft NPDES permits in WWPIE.
-When an individual NPDES permit is drafted, there is a 45-day public notice period in which interested person can submit comments on the draft permit.
-WWPIE allows for the submittal of electronic comments during the public notice period.
-In addition, registered users can opt to receive email notifications when individual permits are drafted or finalized in a specific search area, so users can know when to comment on draft permits or can track permit issuance.
-Please view the WWPIE User Manual or the FAQ document in WWPIE for more information on registering, saving searches, commenting, and receiving notifications in WWPIE.
+Persons interested in NPDES permitting in Iowa can register, save searches, and receive email notifications on draft and final permits in WWPIE.
+Registered users can opt to receive email notifications when individual permits are drafted or finalized in a specific search area, so users can be notified of new draft permits or can track permit issuance.
+Please use the WWPIE Registration and Notification Instructions or view the FAQ document in WWPIE for more information on registering, saving searches, and receiving notifications in WWPIE.

 If you wish to apply for coverage under General Permit #1, #2, or #3 online, please go to the Online Storm Water General Permit Application webpage.

-If you wish to obtain information on an individual permit not included in WWPIE (a pending permit for a new discharger or a closed, revoked, or expired permit), please contact a permit writer listed in the NPDES Staff Roster.
-If you wish to see a list of the active individual permits in Iowa, please refer to the Current NPDES Permits page.
+If you wish to obtain information on an individual permit not included in WWPIE (a pending permit for a new discharger or a closed, revoked, or expired permit), please contact a permit writer listed on the NPDES staff roster.

-There is currently no listing of the discharges authorized under General Permits #4, #5, #6, and #7 on the Iowa DNR website.
-For more information on these general permits, please see the NPDES General Permits page.
+There is currently no listing of the discharges authorized under General Permits #4, #6, and #7 on the Iowa DNR website.
+For more information on these general permits, please see the NPDES General Permits webpage.